 Content Continues Below

-For instance, here's how you would find and use a form of 1 to reduce 4/8:
+For instance, here's how you would find and use a form of 1 to reduce the fraction 4/8 to lowest terms (that is, to simplest form):

 To be very clear, the point of finding the common factor (in this case, the 4's) is to allow you to convert part of the fraction to 1.
 Since 4/4 = 1, then what I did above was the following: